cliffc2/jormungandr-setup/README.md

 ```
 >Copy and paste the following into the .bash_profile file
 ```
+#this is a fork so not all the simplified commands work yet
 export ARCHFLAGS="-arch x86_64"
 test -f ~/.bashrc && source ~/.bashrc